braukStauter/Sweatbox-Scenario-Generator--SSG-/README.md

 ## Notes

-- Aircraft altitudes are specified in MSL (Mean Sea Level), including ground aircraft
 - Arrival aircraft are positioned along their specified route of flight and automatically add the runway assignment.
+You can change this per arrival with group commands.
 - TRACON arrival aircraft respect waypoint altitude restrictions when available
 - Callsigns can include number suffixes for easy grouping (e.g., AAL**25**66, DAL**25**89 both spawn over the same waypoint)